mohangurzu/gurzu_exam/README.md

 for people to browse, where on the right side of the screen should display a cart that show a list of selected mobiles.

+> Read the instruction clearly.
+We recommend going through the FAQs section if candidate have any
+> any confusion regarding the task.
+Always feel free to ask us if you have any confusion outside FAQs.

 ## Time:

 We always try to give our candidates enough time to solve the puzzle, 2 working days would be a desirable point in time to get a glimpse on what you created.